imapex/spark-trak/README.md

 Welcome to your Node.js project on Cloud9 IDE!

+Change this description - not really a Cloud9 IDE!

 This chat example showcases how to use `socket.io` with a static `express` server.

 ## Running the server